-Easy Fix for Windows 10 Screen Flickering Issue
+Easy Fix for Screen Flickering Issue in Windows 10

 Windows 10 screen flickering can be caused by different issues.
 The most probable cause is the faulty display driver.
 If you’re experiencing this issue, don’t worry.
 Many Windows 10 users have reported this issue.
 You can fix this problem with one of the methods below.

 There are five methods for you to try to fix the error.
 You may not have to try them all; just work your way down at the top of the list until you find the one that works for you.

 - Take the Computer to a Wide-Open Area

 - Use a Higher Monitor Refresh Rate